 Emergency preparedness is a basic survival skill.
-The information on this site will help members of the Yale community develop thoughtful emergency plans regardless of the incident.
+We encourage members of the Yale community to develop thoughtful emergency plans based on three key concepts:

-Understanding your options will help you respond more consciously and manage your natural instincts of “fight, flight, or freeze.”
+- Evaluate: Consider your options, so that you can respond more consciously and manage your natural instincts of “fight, flight, or freeze.”
 You may only have a few seconds to evaluate the situation, and in that moment you should consider: whether you should evacuate, where the exits are located, if you should shelter in place, and who you should call for help.